MOST FREQUENTLY ASKED QUESTIONS

 How long can black rice be stored?

-Our ‘BEST BEFORE DATE’ (usually on the back panel of our items) is set 12 months after milling and vacuum sealing and is only an indicator to have the item by that time removed from the store.
+Our ‘BEST BEFORE DATE’ (usually on the back panel of our items) is set 12 months after milling/packing and helps determining when the batch you got your rice from was milled, nothing more than that.

 Leveling the nursery, prior to seeding.
 At our friends' black rice farm in Doi Saket (Chiang Mai district).
 July 2018.